Loading

 Vermont DRB denials frequently cite traffic data quality as the dispositive issue.
 “Incomplete, contradictory, and unreliable” — DRB vote 4-2 to deny, July 2025.

-Community Sentinel — Active Opposition Campaign
+Community risk review — Active Opposition Campaign

 “Keep Amazon Out Of Vermont” campaign active before filing.
 Labor and environmental groups mobilized.
 DRB composition leans skeptical of large distribution facilities.